jython/devguide/index.rst

    <https://bugs.python.org/>`_.
 Trivial issues (e.g. typo fixes) do not
    require any issue to be created.

-6. Once you fixed the issue, run the tests, run ``make patchcheck``, and if everything is ok, commit.
+6. Once you fixed the issue, run the tests, and if everything is ok, commit.

 7. Push the branch on your fork on GitHub and :doc:`create a pull request